-30. REPORTING REQUIREMENTS.
+31. REPORTING REQUIREMENTS.
 In performance of the Work, Contract shall:

-- a) Execute a Homeless Management Information System ("HMIS") Participation Agreement for purposes of using regionally administered HMIS software through a contract with regional partners and ensuring such use is in accordance with the HMIS provider's policies and procedures.
-County anticipates a new HMIS regional structure and contract will be implemented and upon such implementation and transfer, Contractor shall, if determined by County to be necessary, execute a new HMIS Participation Agreement; - b) Participate in the HMIS or, for domestic violence service providers, an HMIS comparable database.
-As used herein, "participation" means: - i) Completing all necessary initial HMIS data entry training within one month of Contract execution; - ii) Collecting participant demographics and enter data electronically into HMIS into appropriate HMIS providers, which will be determined by HCDD. - iii) Complying with current HMIS Policy and Procedures and adhere to all HMIS reporting requirements; - iv) Ensuring that data entry into HMIS occurs in an accurate and timely manner within three (3) business days of program entry date; - v) Correcting data quality, missing information, and null data errors as specified by HCDD's SHS Data team within 14 days after the end of each fiscal quarter or as requested; - vi) Collecting and entering universal data elements, which include demographic information on all clients at entry, and all required SHS elements required by HUD, Metro, or other applicable federal, state, or local funding sources; - vii) Complying with all confidentiality policies and procedures regarding HMIS and the use of participant data; - viii) Ensuring only authorized Contractor staff, trained by HCDD, access the HMIS software. - c) Work with HCDD to improve on performance targets. - d) Conduct a post-program exit follow-up assessments at 6- and 12-months post-exit and enter the results of that assessment into HMIS. - e) Work cooperatively with HCDD to prepare an annual participant feedback report. - f) Submit to monitoring for contract compliance. - 31.
+- a) Execute the Homeless Management Information System ("HMIS") Participation Agreement; - b) Participate in the HMIS or, for domestic violence service providers, an HMIS comparable database.
+As used herein, "participation" means: - i) Completing all necessary initial HMIS data entry training within one month of Contract execution; - ii) Collecting participant demographics and enter data electronically into HMIS into appropriate HMIS providers, which will be determined by HCDD. - iii) Complying with current HMIS Policy and Procedures and adhere to all HMIS reporting requirements; - iv) Ensuring that data entry into HMIS occurs in an accurate and timely manner within three (3) business days of program entry date; - v) Correcting data quality, missing information, and null data errors as specified by HCDD's SHS

+- Data team within 14 days after the end of each fiscal quarter or as requested; - vi) Collecting and entering universal data elements, which include demographic information on all clients at entry, and all required SHS elements required by HUD, Metro, or other applicable federal, state, or local funding sources; - vii) Complying with all confidentiality policies and procedures regarding HMIS and the use of participant data; - viii)Ensuring only authorized Contractor staff, trained by HCDD, access the HMIS software. - c) Work with HCDD to improve on performance targets. - d) Conduct a post-program exit follow-up assessments at 6- and 12-months post-exit and enter the results of that assessment into HMIS. - e) Work cooperatively with HCDD to prepare an annual participant feedback report. - f) Submit to monitoring for contract compliance. - 32.
 MERGER.
 THIS CONTRACT CONSTITUTES THE ENTIRE AGREEMENT BETWEEN THE PARTIES WITH RESPECT TO THE SUBJECT MATTER REFERENCED THEREIN.
 THERE ARE NO UNDERSTANDINGS, AGREEMENTS, OR REPRESENTATIONS, ORAL OR WRITTEN, NOT SPECIFIED HEREIN REGARDING THIS CONTRACT.
 NO AMENDMENT, CONSENT, OR WAIVER OF TERMS OF THIS CONTRACT SHALL BIND EITHER PARTY UNLESS IN WRITING AND SIGNED BY ALL PARTIES.
 ANY SUCH AMENDMENT, CONSENT, OR WAIVER SHALL BE EFFECTIVE ONLY IN THE SPECIFIC INSTANCE AND FOR THE SPECIFIC PURPOSE GIVEN.
-CONTRACTOR, BY THE SIGNATURE HERETO OF ITS AUTHORIZED REPRESENTATIVE, IS AN INDEPENDENT CONTRACTOR,

-ACKNOWLEDGES HAVING READ AND UNDERSTOOD THIS CONTRACT, AND CONTRACTOR AGREES TO BE BOUND BY ITS TERMS AND CONDITIONS.
+CONTRACTOR, BY THE SIGNATURE HERETO OF ITS AUTHORIZED REPRESENTATIVE, IS AN INDEPENDENT CONTRACTOR, ACKNOWLEDGES HAVING READ AND UNDERSTOOD THIS CONTRACT, AND CONTRACTOR AGREES TO BE BOUND BY ITS TERMS AND CONDITIONS.